Netherboss-pixel/Leviathan-Edit-V8/README.md

  |

- BUG LOG: V7 Fixes and issue previous versions had when attempting to run any code that required user input.
+ BUG LOG: V7 Fixes an issue previous versions had when attempting to run any code that required user input.
 Please continue reporting bugs as I greatly appreciate it<3!

 ### Requirements